-It’s beneficial if you get your dress all ready a night before the first day in the office, not just it saves time but also saves you from the 11th-hour rush.
+It’s beneficial if you get your dress all ready a night before the first-day first impression in the office, not just it saves time but also saves you from the 11th-hour rush.

 Wear a formal or casual yet delegate and comfortable outfit, since you do not have any idea about your new office dress code.
 You may want to blend in “I’ll wear what I want to or comfortable in”, but what you wear reflects the way you carry yourself, specifically you should not show your preference for homely or loose dresses, not at least on your first day.

 You can connect with HR for dress code, if in doubt go with formals, they always work.